L. B. Nagar

 Lal Bahadur Nagar, commonly known as L. B. Nagar, is a commercial and residential hub in Hyderabad, Telangana, India.
 It was once a Municipality in Ranga Reddy district.

 Demographics

 As of 2011 India census, L.B.
 Nagar had a population of 261,987.
 Males constitute 52% of the population and females 48%.
 L.B.
 Nagar has an average literacy rate of 74%, higher than the national average of 79.5%: male literacy is 64%, and female literacy is 52%.
 In L.B.
 Nagar, 21% of the population is under 6 years of age.

 Healthcare

-LB Nagar is well surrounded with hospitals like Kamineni Hospital, LB Nagar Hospital etc. and best diagnostic centres like Sprint Diagnostics, LB Nagar Diagnostics etc.
+LB Nagar is surrounded with hospitals like Kamineni Hospital, LB Nagar Hospital etc. and diagnostic centres like Sprint Diagnostics, LB Nagar Diagnostics etc.

 Locations neighbouring LB Nagar like Dilsukhnagar, Hayathnagar, Nagole and Uppal have good hospital and diagnostic centres.

 Politics

-L.B.Nagar is a constituency in the Telangana Legislative Assembly.
-The leading party is here after 2018 Telangana state legislative assembly elections is TRS Telangana Rashtra Samiti Devi Reddy Sudheer Reddy.
-He is the member of legislative assembly.
+L. B. Nagar is a constituency in the Telangana Legislative Assembly.
+The leading party after the 2018 Telangana state legislative assembly elections is Telangana Rashtra Samiti.
+Devireddy Sudheer Reddy is the member of legislative assembly from the constituency.

-Vanasthalipuram, Hayathnagar, Saroornagar part, Dilsukhnagar, kothapet part, and Hasthinapuram are the divisions of this constituency.

-Wards comes under this constituency are: